Alkoopman85/alkoopman85.github.io/docs/index.md

 ### [Pure Python ML](https://github.com/Alkoopman85/ML-From-Scratch)

 This is a collection of Notebooks designed for educational purposes, implementing machine learning algorithms in pure python.
 These are not meant for production but to provide a deeper understanding of the algorithms that are behind the the models we use everyday.
+This is an ongoing project and will continually be updated with more model types and families.

 ### [Youtube Video Popularity Prediction](/youtube_popularity.md)